 No visit would be complete without the Space Needle.

 Buy your ticket and ride to the top for a breath taking view of the city.
 While you’re there, you can add your name and hometown on the digital wall to see what number visitor you are, and your name will be added to their extensive and ongoing list.
 Right next door to it you will find the EMP museum.
 If you like pop culture, the EMP brings you a hands on experience from movies to music.
 Worth checking out!

 If art is more your thing, you’re in the right place.
 Not only are there plenty of attractions to see art wise, but you will also find artwork of some kind on almost every street corner there.
 For every building built in Seattle, they are required to take a small percentage of the taxes on the building and add an art piece of some sort.( at least, that’s what the guide on the duck said)

 Visit China Town’s International District.

 While there, we found this unbelievably delicious pizza place called World Pizza.
-Yes I know, not very china town type place but I can’t tell you how excited I was that there was pizza and dragons in the same place (yes I love dragons).
+Yes I know, not very China Town type place but I can’t tell you how excited I was that there were pizza and dragons in the same location! (yes I love dragons).
 The warm chocolate chip cookies were awesome!
-I think I gained 10 pounds on this trip from all the amazing food.
+I think I gained 10 pounds on this trip from all the wonderful food.